giankdiluvi/giankdiluvi.github.io/yvr.md

 to (Kinto) cups and servers.
 They also carry a ton of great local beans, including House of Funk, Nemesis, Agro, and Pallet.
+- Middlechild if you go to the Sunshine Coast (definitely check out Persephone Brewing and Sunday Cider too!).

 Specialty coffee shops that roast their own beans (buy local!):
 - Prototype is top notch.
 If you are looking for a good pour over, Prototype has the biggest selection for in-house brewing.
 - Nemesis is great.
 If you can, go to their Great Northern Way location; it's beautiful.
+- Funk Coffee House in downtown is pretty cool and carries House of Funk beans.
+Great for working.
 - Modus on Broadway.
-Small shop but don't be fooled: they're coffee is top notch.
+Small shop but don't be fooled: their coffee is top notch.
 - Analog, Pallet, or Kafka if you're in Downtown.
 - Timbertrain (the one in Port Moody is like a weird real estate exposition).
 - Agro is the cheapest good quality specialty coffee roaster